spenser-brinkman/treelogger/README.md

 # TreeLogger
 This application allows users to keep an inventory of trees growing on a property.
 The user may choose to record a survey of multiple trees, or to add/edit individual trees, separate from a survey.
 Future surveys may be conducted on trees already inventoried by a user.
 Users may record various attributes such as a tree's species, height, diameter, foliar density, and any additional comments relating to general health, watering/fertilization schedules, animal nesting, etc. Trees may be given identifying names to help differentiate multiple trees of the same species.

 ### Video Demonstration
 https://player.vimeo.com/video/498968358

-### Accessing TreeLogger
-For the time being, TreeLogger is not hosted on a live domain, but if you'd like to set it up to use on a personal device, you may follow these steps:
-1. Fork and clone this repository from GitHub into your coding environment of choice
-2. Run `bundle install` to ensure all required Ruby Gems are present
-3. Run `rails s` to initialize TreeLogger on a server housed on your device
-4. In your web browser, navigate to TreeLogger's homepage at http://localhost:3000/

 ### Stretch Goals
 - Improve password complexity & length reqs without breaking OAuth